mild-blue/txmatching/documentation/README.md

 2. This criterion is more complex.
 Here we list the requirements in a list:
    1. Donor antigen is in high resolution.
    2. The recipient is type A parsed.
-   3. Donors antigen is not in the set of all tested antibodies.
+   3. Donor's antigen is not in the set of all tested antibodies.
-   4. Some antibodies that match donors' antigens in split resolution are positive and some are negative.
+   4. Some antibodies that match donor's antigens in split resolution are positive and some are negative.

 Example for case 1: donor has antigen DR8, and the recipient has antibodies DRB1\*08:01 and DRB1\*08:18 and only one is over the cutoff.